formicant/Umriss-python/README.md

 Creates an exact contour around the black pixels of the image.

-The file sizes can even be smaller than those of lossily approximating methods due to using `h` and `v` SVG node types with integer coordinates.
+The file sizes can even be smaller than those of lossily approximating methods due to using `h` and `v` SVG node types with integer relative coordinates.

 ![exact](images/abcd/abcd-exact.svg)